sam-truscott/tinker-kernel/README.md

     ./gradlew releasePpc32GdbExecutable
     ./gradlew releasex86Executable

-loading
+Loading
 =======

-you can place user-code in sos.c for now but eventually there'll be a bootstrap that contains the microkernel and the required user-services to startup. the bootstrap will place the kernel and services into memory, load the kernel and then start the user-services (much like init).
+You can place user-code in tinker.c for now but eventually there'll be a bootstrap that contains the microkernel and the required user-services to startup.
+The bootstrap will place the kernel and services into memory, load the kernel and then start the user-services (much like init).

  bootstrap